microsoft/Purview-ADB-Lineage-Solution-Accelerator/deploy-base.md

         * Resource Tags (optional, in the following format: `{"Name":"Value","Name2":"Value2"}`, otherwise leave blank)
         * This deployment will take approximately 5 minutes.

+> **Note**:<br/>
+> At this point, you should confirm resources deployed successfully.
+> In particular, check the Azure Function and inside its Functions tab, you should see an OpenLineageIn and PurviewOut function.
+If you have an error like `Microsoft.Azure.WebJobs.Extensions.FunctionMetadataLoader: The file 'C:\home\site\wwwroot\worker.config.json' was not found.` please restart or start and stop the function to resolve the issue.
+> Lastly check the Azure Function Configuration tab and check if all the Key Vault Referenced app settings have a green checkmark.
+If not, wait an additional 2-5 minutes and refresh the screen.
+If Key Vault references are not all green, check that the Key Vault has an access policy referencing the Azure Function.

 ## <a id="post-install" />Post Installation

 1. If needed, change into the deployment directory: